CorrelAid/pystatis/README.md

 - **Simplified access** to all supported API.
 No more need to write cumbersome API calls or switch between databases.
 - **Credential management** removes the need to manually add credentials.
 We handle all your credentials for you.
 - **Database management** handles different databases and lets you switch easily between them.
-- **Integrated workflow** enables an end-to-end process from finding the relevant data to download it.
+- **Integrated workflow** enables an end-to-end process from finding the relevant data to downloading it.
 - **Pandas support** instead of manually parsing results.
 - **Caching** to enable productive work despite strict query limits.
-- **Starting and handling background jobs** for datasets that are to big to be downloaded directly from GENESIS.
+- **Starting and handling background jobs** for datasets that are too big to be downloaded directly from GENESIS.

-To learn more about GENESIS refer to the official documentation [here](https://www.destatis.de/EN/Service/OpenData/api-webservice.html).
+To learn more about GENESIS, please refer to the official documentation [here](https://www.destatis.de/EN/Service/OpenData/api-webservice.html).

+The full documentation of the main and dev branches are hosted via [GitHub Pages (main)](https://correlaid.github.io/pystatis/) and [GitHub Pages (dev)](https://correlaid.github.io/pystatis/dev/).

 ## Installation